comradelotl/BF2-Lighting-Designer/README.md

 Sun Position
 ------------
 Where the sun currently sits relative to the observer.
 At 0° it's at the horizon at dawn or dusk and gives off warm light.
-At 90° it's directly above your head at noon and is the brightest and gives off rather white light.
+At 90° it's directly above your head at noon,  is the brightest and gives off white-ish light.

 Sun intensity
 ------------